-Topic Materiality Reporting No. Topic GRI EU Directive Report Reference Ecor Economic dimension: Ensuring the economic long-term success Action field 1: Ensure the long-term success of of the bus siness 1 Maintain long-term capital market viability to ensure that future investments can be financed on favourable terms and to contribute to the nuclear energy fund Yes Yes Yes Economic performance, p.
+Торіс Materiality Reporting No. Topic GRI EU Directive Report Reference Ecoi nomic dimension: Ensuring the long-term succes s of the l business Action field 1: Ensure the long-term succe ss of the business 1 Maintain long-term capital market viability to ensure that future investments can be financed on favourable terms and to contribute to the nuclear energy fund Yes Yes Yes Economic performance, p.
 34 2 Ensure the company's risk capacity Yes Yes Yes Economic per- formance, p.
-34 3 Optimise core business in terms of costs, investments, income Yes Yes Yes Economic per- formance, p.
-34 4 Growth in the core business with the focus on wind, PV, distribution, trading and the IT and data business No No Yes, volun- tary Economic performance, p.
+34 3 Optimise core business in terms of costs, investments, income Yes Yes Yes Economic performance, p.
+34 4 Growth in the core business with the focus on wind, distribution, trading and the IT and data business No No Yes, volun- tary Economic performance, p.
 34 5 Develop new business that is not dependent on electricity prices No No Yes, volun- tary Economic performance, p.
-34 6 Finance pilot and demonstration facilities No No No 7 Finance research and development No No No Ecor nomic dimension: Customer focus and reliability 8 Contractually compliant energy supply to customers Yes Yes Yes GRI 102-15, p.
-24 9 Further develop products and services for wholesale customers (origination) Yes Yes Yes Economic performance, p.
-34: GRI 201-2, p.
-35 10 Sale of environmentally friendly electricity products Yes Yes Yes GRI 201-2, p.
-35 11 Sale of regional electricity products No No No 12 Sale of smart energy products and services, including intelligent storage offers Yes Yes Yes Economic per- formance, p.
+34 6 Finance pilot and demonstration facilities No No No - 7 Finance research and development No No No - Ecol nomic dimension: customer focus and reliability 8 Contractually compliant energy supply to customers Yes Yes Yes GRI 102-15, p.24 9 Further develop products and services for wholesale customers (origination) Yes Yes Yes Economic performance, p.
+34; GRI 201-2, p.35 10 Sale of environmentally friendly electricity products Yes Yes Yes GRI 201-2, p.35 11 Sale of regional electricity products No No No - 12 Sale of smart energy products and services Yes Yes Yes Economic per- formance, p.
 34